Bukk94/KickLib/README.md

 // otherwise you won't be able to receive messages.
 ```

+## Testing Webhooks

+If you don't have a server set up to receive webhooks but want to test the payloads sent by Kick, you can use a service like [Webhook.site](https://webhook.site/).

 # Disclaimer

 For a long time, Kick didn't have any official API.